-The Company has entered into an Employment Agreement with its Chairman, President and Chief Executive Officer A. Maurice Myers that contains the following essential terms and conditions: (a) a base salary of \$550,000 per year to be reviewed annually in accordance with the Company's normal salary policy for executive officers; (b) an annual bonus pursuant to which a target award in the amount of 70% of Mr. Myers' base salary, with a maximum of 140% of base salary, shall be established for each year, with the criteria for establishment of the target and parameters for payment to be determined annually by the Compensation Committee, at least 80% of the criteria established by the Committee being based on specific measurements of financial performance of the Company during the applicable year and the remaining percentage being based on non-financial criteria; (c) stock option awards on March 20, 1996 and March 20, 1997 based on the closing price of the Company's common stock on the NASDAQ exchange on those dates in the amount of 400,000 shares and 170,000 shares, respectively, with each award vesting 50% on the first anniversary of the award, and 25% vesting on the second and third anniversary of each award; (d) a supplemental retirement benefit providing Mr. Myers with the difference between the benefits that he would have received under the Company's pension plan if the service credited for benefit accrual purposes under the plan were 20 years plus his actual such service, if any, after his normal retirement date and the benefits actually payable to Mr. Myers under the pension plan, said supplemental retirement benefit vesting at the rate of 20% per year with Mr. Myers' becoming 100% vested on the fifth anniversary of his hire date; (e) payments in the event of Mr. Myers' termination "without cause," or resignation for "good reason" or following a "change of control", as those terms are defined in the Agreement ("change of control" having the same definition as set forth in the Company's Executive Severance Agreements, described below) in the amount of twice Mr. Myers' annual rate of compensation, including target bonus, at the time of termination, plus target bonus for the year of termination, and immediate vesting in all outstanding stock options and any incentive and benefit plans applicable at the time of termination; and (f) the payment of certain expenses regarding Mr. Myers' relocation to the Kansas City area from Phoenix, Arizona.
+The Company entered into an Employment Agreement on December 15, 1999 with its Chairman, President and Chief Executive Officer William D. Zollars that contains the following essential terms and conditions: (a) a base salary of \$550,000 per year, retroactive to November 8, 1999, to be reviewed annually in accordance with the Company's normal salary policy for executive officers; (b) an annual bonus pursuant to which a threshold award in the amount of 18.75% of Mr. Zollars' base salary, a target award in the amount of

+75% of Mr. Zollars' base salary, and a maximum award of 150% of base salary shall be established for each year, with the criteria for establishment of the target and parameters for payment to be determined annually by the Compensation Committee, at least 80% of the criteria established by the Committee being based on specific measurements of financial performance of the Company during the on specific measurements of finalital performance of the company during the applicable year and the remaining percentage being based on non-financial criteria; (c) a stock option award on December 15, 1999 based on the closing price of the Company's common stock on the NASDAQ exchange on that date in the amount of 200,000 shares, with the award vesting 25% on each anniversary of the award; (d) a supplemental retirement benefit providing Mr. Zollars with the difference between the benefits that he would have received under the Company's pension plan if the service credited for benefit accrual purposes under the plan were 20 years plus his actual such service, if any, after his normal retirement date and the benefits actually payable to Mr. Zollars under the pension plan, said supplemental retirement benefit vesting at the rate of 20% per year measured from September 6, 1996, the commencement date of Mr. Zollars' prior employment as President of Yellow Freight System, Inc., the Company's principal operating subsidiary, with Mr. Zollars becoming 100% vested on September 6, 2001; (e) payments in the event of Mr. Zollars' termination "without cause," or resignation for "good reason" or following a "change of control", as those terms are defined in the Agreement ("Change of control" having the same definition as set forth in the Company's Executive Severance Agreements, described below) in the amount of twice Mr. Zollars' annual rate of compensation, including target bonus, at the time of termination, plus target bonus for the year of termination, and immediate vesting in all outstanding stock options and any incentive and benefit plans applicable at the time of termination.

 The Company has entered into Executive Severance Agreements (the "Agreements") with all the executive officers named in the Summary Compensation Table, as designated by the Board of Directors.
-(In the case of A. Maurice Myers, payments are only to the extent that they would exceed payments under the "change of control" provisions of Mr. Myers' Employment Agreement.)
+(In the case of William D. Zollars, payments are only to the extent that they would exceed payments under the "change of control" provisions of Mr. Zollars' Employment Agreement.)